Verda

 System Integrity & Adoption

-Verda has transitioned from a legacy tool to a robust design system for agricultural automation.
+Verda has evolved from a simple tool into a strong design system for automating agriculture.

-- Error Prevention: The implementation of the "Slide-to-Confirm" pattern effectively eliminated accidental hardware triggers during user testing and pilot release.
+- Error Prevention: Adding the "Slide-to-Confirm" pattern stopped accidental hardware triggers during user testing and the pilot release.

 back